Who Can Enter the County Fair

 What to Enter

 If you're an adult who knits, crochets, paints, takes photographs, gardens, makes jelly, works in wood or leather, and much more, you can enter your projects in the Open Division of the county fair.
-If you're a youth under the age of 18, you can enter our Open Youth Division.
+If you're a youth under the age of 18, some of our categories have an Open Youth Division.

 If you want to enter livestock, please call the Extension Office at 405-257-5433 prior to the fair to see if vaccinations or other tests are required for your species.